 - The popular Civilization IV mod Fall from Heaven has the Balseraphs who are all about this trope with the "deadly" part of the trope's former title being key.
 Those still sane and able to escape have done so long ago.
 Perpentach, the king of the Balseraphs, likes to dress up as a clown and kill people for amusement (basically, imagine The Joker being in charge of a country).
 His daughter Keelyn was born of a brief dalliance with a spy from a nation that seeks to bring out the Apocalypse.
 Born in a dungeon and kept from human contact, she learned to summon hellish creatures and temporarily rules while her father is away.

 - The Byzantine Empire was so infamous for this that another term for this trope is "Byzantine politics."
-Case in point, Byzantine Empress Irene and her gender swaped version of King Henry the eighth's spouse killing spree. cutting out the eyes of former Emperors and current Emperors (the Emperor was supposed to be an image of divine perfection, so mutilating somebody made him ineligible).
-Plus the court was subject to other influences.
-The Church, the Vikings hired for the Varangian Guard, (famously resulting in Harald Hadrada, Viking, Varangian Guardsman, soon to be King of Norway, and would be conquerer of England, castrating and ripping out the eyes of Byzantine emperor Michael V Kalaphates in 1042.)
+Case in point, Byzantine Empress Irene and her gender swapped version of King Henry VIII's spouse killing spree, cutting out the eyes of former Emperors and current Emperors (the Emperor was supposed to be an image of divine perfection, so mutilating somebody made him ineligible).
+Plus the court was subject to other influences, such as the Church and the Vikings hired for the Varangian Guard (famously resulting in Harald Hadrada, Viking, Varangian Guardsman, soon to be King of Norway, and would-be conquerer of England, castrating and ripping out the eyes of Byzantine emperor Michael V Kalaphates in 1042.)
 Irene specifically had her own son and successor blinded, in a way calculated to cause his death, in the chamber where she had given birth to him.

 - Even if it sounds strange, The Hittites.
 The royal court of Hattusa was truly a deadly place- full of relatives ready to betray the king at the first opportunity.